zouharvi/uds-rug-student/nlp_knowledge_graphs/presentation/main.md

 :::

 ::: notes
 - The image on the right shows the local graph for the Super Mario Land sentence.
-We can clearly see that it's just a oriented graph with named edges.
+We can clearly see that it's just an oriented graph with named edges.
 Furthermore, there can be multiple edges between two entities.

 - The process of creating LinkedWikitext 2 is the following
 - The gold labels are of course the manual links provided by the editors.
-They are however only provided for the first occurence of that entity.
+They are however only provided for the first occurrence of that entity.
 So coreference tool is used and also entity recognition for things like dates.
 - They also use a few rule based tricks to better capture dates and quantities.
 - The sequential local knowledge graph is created by considering all neighbours of an entity when it is encountered.
 And if some other entity appears later, it is the child of the first one.
 :::